popphp/docs/getting_started/services.rst

 3. 'SomeClass->foo'
 4. 'SomeClass::bar'

 The first example is the name of a callable function.
-The 2nd callable string example creates a new instance of ``SomeClass`` and returns it.
+The second callable string example creates a new instance of ``SomeClass`` and returns it.
 The third callable string example creates a new instance of ``SomeClass``, calls the method ``foo()`` and returns the value from it.
 The forth callable string example calls the static method ``bar()`` in the class ``SomeClass`` and returns the value from it.